Content warning, highlight the hidden text between the lines:

 Polite little wave.

-Alicia unzipped the neon nylon gym bag and pulled out a set of well-worn maroon and white hockey gloves.
-Her eyes darted to the hockey puck still inside as she stepped over the plastic retaining barrier and into the playground area.
+Alicia unzipped the neon gym bag, pulled out a set of well-worn maroon and white hockey gloves, and put them on.
+Her eyes darted to the hockey puck inside as she dropped the bag at the end of the runway and stepped over the plastic retaining barrier and into the playground area.
 The rusty whine of a rocking horse pierced the night air as Party Girl creaked back and forth.
 Her face was frozen in that tabloid Look for the cameras, but there was hate and ecstasy in her eyes.

 Ding!